bviala/sct-test/README.md

 To achieve this, the getValue functions would have to take the whole cart state as parameter, which would make the discount system more complex.

+## How it works

+* At application startup, the root App component calls a store action to initialize the Shop.
+* The store fetches products and discount from a mocked API call defined in `/api/shop.js`.
+Products and discounts are defined in the `/api/static` folder.
+* Available products, their currently selected quantity (by default 0), and the list of discounts are set in the store state.
+* The Product component, which contains user controls, can update the state by calling store mutations.
+* All the components can use current state and derived values (getters) to display reactive information to the user.

 ## Improvements

+### Reliability & scalability
+To improve confidence in the codebase and in making changes, tests could be implemented, for example using `vue-test-utils`.

+### Error handling
+The mocked API call always resolves, but an actual http request could fail for many reasons.
+It should be handled with correct feedback to the user.

 ## Project setup
 ```